f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

 Network Settings -> LAGs
 ========================

 All in-band networking including Link Aggregation Groups (LAGs) are configured in the F5OS layer.
 The admin will configure interfaces and/or LAGs and they will assign VLANs to those physical interfaces.
 Tenants will then inherit the VLANs that are assigned to them when they are created.
-It is recommended to spread LAG members across internal rSeies pipelines for added redundancy and optimal performance.
+It is recommended to spread LAG members across internal rSeries pipelines for added redundancy and optimal performance.

 Configuring LAGs from the GUI
 -----------------------------